akhilaku/SQL-7-days-course/README.md

 # SQL-7-days-course
 This repository is for keep my learning of 7-days online course of Backend with SQL.
-Anyone can use this repository for
+Anyone can use this repository for learning SQL from beginer